 At each of these stages the costs of the divorce will increase exponentially.
-The costs include not just your solicitors fees, but payments made to third parties such as barristers, or expert witnesses (e.g to value property or pensions) The average costs until the First Appointment are approximately £5,000 to £10,000.
+The costs include not just your solicitors fees, but payments made to third parties such as barristers, or expert witnesses (e.g to value property or pensions).
+The average costs until the First Appointment are approximately £5,000 to £10,000.
 From First Appointment to FDR, costs are likely to double again with an additional £10,000 to £15,000.
 If the case reaches Final Hearing, costs are likely to be an additional £10,000 – £20,000.

 These estimates don’t take into account additional work that may need to be carried out in cases of particular complexity or high value.

 Law Society directives state that your solicitor must keep you informed of the cost of a divorce as you proceed through the process.
-At the outset, your solicitor will provide an estimate of costs to you in written form, and they will have to notify you before any court hearings if they expect to exceed the amount set out in their initial estimate, and the reasons why.
+At the outset, your solicitor will provide an estimate of costs to you in written form, and they will have to notify you before any court hearings if they expect to exceed the costs set out in their initial estimate, and the reasons why.

-Can you do a divorce yourself?
+Can I save on costs and do a divorce myself?

 Even if your divorce is amicable, however, we would usually advise having at least one safety check with a solicitor specialising in divorce and family law before opting for a DIY divorce.
 You may not be aware of all your options at the time of divorce, or of the repercussions the choices you make during the divorce may have in the future.

 Similarly, if you share assets such as property or pensions, have dependent children, or have been married for a long time, we would strongly advise each party to seek legal counsel and to resolve the divorce with legally binding paperwork setting out in writing the agreements made during the divorce process.
 Seeking legal assistance may help you save on the cost of a divorce but it does come with its own risks.

 Concerns about the cost of a divorce are often at the forefront of people’s minds when considering whether or not to seek legal advice.
 However, there are many hidden complexities involved in divorces, and for anything other than the most straightforward and amicable splits it is strongly advisable to at the very least consult a divorce solicitor at the beginning of the process.
 For cases involving large assets, children, or other matters needing to be resolved, it is essential to have an experienced legal professional on your side.